 Federal employee rights organizations such as the Equal Employment Opportunity Commission (EEOC) distinguish isolated events/simple teasing from hostile work environments.
-The threshold for filing a claim for sexual harassment or discrimination in the U.S. is that these actions negatively impact employment or create a hostile, intimidating or offensive work environment.
-Understanding the official definition of a hostile work environment by law can help you learn when you may bring a claim in Washington.
+The threshold for filing a claim for sexual harassment or employment discrimination in the U.S. is that these actions negatively impact employment or create a hostile, intimidating or offensive work environment.
+Understanding the official definition of a hostile work environment by law can help you learn when you may bring a claim in Washington state.

 A hostile work environment goes beyond simply an unpleasant place of work.
 It is a workplace that causes one or more employees to feel uncomfortable or threatened enough to be unable to reasonably fulfill the duties of their jobs.
 Most hostile work environments involve one or more parties – such as employers or supervisors – breaching state and federal employment laws.
 Hostile behaviors at work can be illegal if they are discriminatory, harassing, severe or pervasive.
-If the issues you suffered at work meet these criteria, you may have grounds for a claim against your employer in Seattle.
+If the issues you suffered at work meet these criteria, you may have grounds for a claim against your employer in Washington State.

 Workers’ Rights Against Harassment and Discrimination